UMP 75x25 [M10x3] GW F200 GOLD DUAL / N42 - search holder

 Disadvantages of neodymium magnets:

-- Possible danger associated with microscopic parts of magnets can be dangerous, if swallowed, which is crucial in the aspect of protecting young children.
-Furthermore, tiny parts of these magnets have the potential to be problematic in medical diagnosis after entering the body.
+- Potential hazard to health from tiny fragments of magnets can be dangerous, in case of ingestion, which is crucial in the context of child safety.
+It's also worth noting that tiny parts of these magnets are able to be problematic in medical diagnosis in case of swallowing.

 Neodymium magnets can become demagnetized at high temperatures.